Photo Caption & Contact Email

 Private Patrick Shea, 85th Battalion

 The 85th Battalion crossed the English Channel to France on February 10, 1917, and was temporarily assigned to the 4th Canadian Division’s 11th Brigade in early April.
-As the Canadian Corps prepared for its historic April 9, 1917 assault on Vim Ridge, the inexperienced 85th was designated a “working unit.”
+As the Canadian Corps prepared for its historic April 9, 1917 assault on Vimy Ridge, the inexperienced 85th was designated a “working unit.”

 When the 4th Division’s soldiers failed to capture Hill 145, the ridge’s highest elevation, two of the 85th’s Companies were sent into the line in late afternoon.
 The Nova Scotians secured the hill’s western slope in an early evening assault.
 The following day, the rest of their comrades joined them in the front trenches as Canadian units secured the remainder of the ridge.
 Today, the Canadian National Vimy Memorial sits atop the strategically important Hill 145.